chaitanya-chundiwar/assignment2-chundiwar/README.md

 --------------------------------------------------------------

-# Kempikowda International  Airport
+# Kempigowda International  Airport
-## Gannavaram Airport is the closest Airport  located about 30 kilometres  suburb of Devanahalli ,Bengalore,India
+## kempigowda Airport is the closest Airport  located about 30 kilometres  suburb of Devanahalli ,Bengalore,India

    - The airport opened in May 2008 as an alternative to increased congestion at HAL Airport